christofranz/book-recommendation-engine/README.md

 - NumPy
 - Pandas
-- Matplotlib
 - Plotly
 - Pytest
+- Flask

+If you want to run the jupyter notebooks, you will also need to install:

+- jupyter notebook
+- Matplotlib
 - Seaborn
-- Flask

-Alternatively, you can directly install them with `pip install -r requirements.txt`.
+Alternatively, you can directly install them with `pip install -r requirements_full.txt`.
 The code should run with no issues using Python versions 3.8.* or higher.

+The data used in the webapp is partially stored on git lfs.
+Hence you need to [download and install git lfs](https://docs.github.com/en/free-pro-team@latest/github/managing-large-files/installing-git-large-file-storage).

 ### Instructions